arturochian/datascience-2015/lessons/04_linear_logistic_regression/README.md

 # Logistic Regression
 ## What is it?
+- Not a regression model, despite its name
 - A probabilistic model for classification
 - Usually where dependent variable is binary
-- There is multinomial logistic regression where there may be more than 2 classes, but that is less common and will not be our focus.
+- There is multinomial logistic regression where there may be more than 2 classes, but we'll work with binary for now.
 - Nice because it's interpretable, parameters scale linearly with the dimensions, and computationally efficient.
 - It also serves as the foundation for some more sophisticated methods we'll learn down the road like Artificial Neural Networks.